human-bro/uploading_to_huggingface/README.md

 2. Creates a temporary directory to stage files.
 3. Copies all files from the local directory except `.git`.
 4. Uploads the staged files to the specified Hugging Face repository.
+> Why we exclude .git directory : its because hugginface sometimes say can continue because .git found or to keep the local git changes and huggingface changes separate
 ## Running the Script

 Run the script using Python: